sarahcolbert/sarahcolbert/README.md

 - 👋 Hi, I’m @sarahcolbert
-- 👀 I’m interested in genetics!
+- 👀 I’m interested in psychiatric genetics!
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: sarah.colbert@wustl.edu